mprestin77/AssignBackupPolicy-fn/README.md

 fn list apps

 It should return the application name and ID.
-If you don't see the application listed make sure that the application was created in the compartment that you configured in fn context when setting Cloud Shell environment.
+If you don't see the application listed make sure that the application was created in the compartment that you configured in the function context when setting Cloud Shell environment.

 ## Create, deploy and invoke your function